-Most of us, at least once, will broach the subject of mortality For many, thinking about it is depressing and a little pointless – “it is unavoidable, why worry?”
+Most of us, at least once, will broach the subject of mortality.
+For many, thinking about it is depressing and a little pointless – “It is unavoidable, why worry?”
 Some, however, see the conception of death, as personified in Tolstoy’s fable, as needlessly scary and fundamentally erroneous.

-Death is not to be outstripped.
-There’s no way of overcoming it and it outstrips all other human possibilities.
+- Death is not to be outstripped.
+There’s no way of overcoming it, and it outstrips all other human possibilities.
 Our mortality is that essential impotence against which the potency of my freedom shatters itself.

 An authentic conception of death opens itself up for the fundamental existential mood, known in German as ‘angst’ (anguish is its Latinate equivalent, and anxious, anxiety are of similar origin) – emerging from the uncanny fact that there is nothing about the structure of the self that can tell it what to do with its life.
 This state of mind arises in the most innocuous of situations.
 Angst is that rudimentary mood when we distinguish ourselves from the world and become self-aware.
-With this experience of angst, Heidegger says, we become individualised from the they-self.
+With this experience of angst, Heidegger says, we become individualized from the they-self.